Nikiloshen/CNNs_and_Computer_Vision/Pose_Estimation/README.md

 The **AiTrainerProject** uses the pose estimation functionality to create an AI trainer that tracks which muscles are active during exercises.
 Core features include:

 - **Real-Time Muscle Detection**: Identifies which muscles are engaged during physical exercises.
-- **Exercise Analysis**: Evaluates form, posture, and movement to provide insights on exercise effectiveness.
 - **Feedback Mechanism**: Provides real-time guidance to improve exercise performance by analyzing body movements.

 The AiTrainerProject integrates the functions from the PoseEstimation Project to deliver an accurate, real-time AI trainer that can be used in various fitness applications.